The modern iconoclast

 Opening paragraph of Happy, Brown, Derren, Penguin Randomhouse, 2016

 ‘Happy’ is packed with Rilke, Schopenhauer and Epictetus.
-It doesn’t get sexier than that. (which I think proves that I’ve matured in my old age… it used to be that telling me you weren’t wearing any underwear would get me going, now whispering…
+It doesn’t get sexier than that. (which I think proves that I’ve matured with the advancing of time.
+It used to be that telling me you weren’t wearing any underwear would get me going, now whispering…

 Things are not all as graspable and sayable as on the whole we are led to believe; most events are unsayable, occur in a space that no word has ever penetrated.